Profunctor Optics, a Categorical Update: Tambara theory

 A module for the promonad is a \Vt{profunctor} \(P \colon \X^{op} \otimes \A \to \V\), together with a \Vt{natural} transformation \(\rho \colon T \diamond P \to P\) making the following diagrams commute.

 An algebra is a module structure on a \Vt{copresheaf} \(P \colon \A \to \V\), interpreted as a profunctor \(\mathbf{I}^{op} \otimes \A \to \V\) from the unit \Vt{category}. \end{definition}

 \begin{lemma} The bicategory \(\Prof\) admits the Kleisli construction~\cite[\S 6]{pastro08}.
 The Kleisli \Vt{category} \(\Kl(T)\) for a promonad \((T, \mu, \eta)\) over \(\A\) is constructed as having the same objects as \(\A\) and letting the hom-object between \(X,Y \in \A\) be precisely \(T(X,Y) \in \V\). \end{lemma} \begin{proof} The multiplication of the promonad is a \Vt{natural} transformation whose components can be taken as the definition for the composition of the \Vt{category} \(\Kl(T)\).
+The following isomorphism is a consequence of continuity.